MicrosoftDocs/dynamics-365-ai/ai-docs/sales/view-and-understand-call-summary.md

 ## Prerequisites

-Review the following prerequisites before using the call summary page:
+Before using the call summary page, you must:

-- You must have configured Conversation Intelligence to process the call recordings.
+- Configure Conversation Intelligence to process the call recordings.
 To learn more, see [Administer Conversation Intelligence](intro-admin-guide-sales-insights.md#administer-conversation-intelligence).

-- You must have processed call recordings in Conversation Intelligence.
+- Process call recordings in Conversation Intelligence.
 To learn more, see [Configure conversation intelligence to connect call data](configure-conversation-intelligence-call-data.md).

-- You must have the latest [Sales Insights](https://appsource.microsoft.com/product/dynamics-365/mscrm.70b76f06-f739-4808-bd58-b5674a0a42d4?tab=Overview) installed in your organization to view the call insights tab in Sales Hub app.
+- Have the latest [Sales Insights](https://appsource.microsoft.com/product/dynamics-365/mscrm.70b76f06-f739-4808-bd58-b5674a0a42d4?tab=Overview) installed in your organization to view the call insights tab in the Sales Hub app.

-- You must include and update the **CallPhoneCallCrmId** parameter with your Dynamics 365 organization’s GUID to the metadata file while uploading the call recordings for processing.
+- Include and update the **CallPhoneCallCrmId** parameter with your Dynamics 365 organization’s GUID to the metadata file while uploading the call recordings for processing.
 To learn more, see [Configure conversation intelligence to connect call data](../sales/configure-conversation-intelligence-call-data.md).

 This helps to connect the call with the activity inside Dynamics 365.
 To learn more, see [Upload call recordings](configure-conversation-intelligence-call-data.md#upload-call-recordings).